 The managed care organization (MCO) must consider all available support systems in determining if the STAR+PLUS Home and Community Based Services (HCBS) program is a feasible alternative that ensures the needs of the applicant are adequately met.
 If the STAR+PLUS HCBS program is not a feasible alternative, the MCO must notify Program Support Unit (PSU) staff of the denial and maintain appropriate documentation to support the denial.
 The MCO's documentation of this type of denial is based on the inadequacy of the plan of care, including both the STAR+PLUS HCBS program and non-STAR+PLUS HCBS program services, to meet the needs of the member within the cost limit.

 If Form H1700-1, Individual Service Plan (Pg.
-1), is over the cost limit, PSU staff must send Form H2065-D, Notification of Managed Care Program Services, within two business days of receipt of Form H1700-1 via TxMedCentral.
+1), is over the cost limit, PSU staff must send Form H2065-D, Notification of Managed Care Program Services, within two business days of receipt of Form H1700-1 to TxMedCentral.

-3633.5 Denial/Termination Due to Failure to Comply with Mandatory Program Requirements and Service Delivery Provisions
+3633.5 Denial or Termination Due to Failure to Comply with Mandatory Program Requirements and Service Delivery Provisions

-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-If the member repeatedly and directly, or knowingly and passively, condones the behavior of someone in his home and thus refuses more than three times to comply with service delivery provisions, services may be denied/terminated.
+If the member repeatedly and directly, or knowingly and passively, condones the behavior of someone in her or his home and thus refuses more than three times to comply with service delivery provisions, services may be denied or terminated.
 Refusal to comply with service delivery provisions includes actions by the member or someone in the member's home that prevent determining eligibility, carrying out the service plan or monitoring services.
 The Texas Health and Human Services Commission (HHSC) will notify Program Support Unit (PSU) staff to send Form H2065-D, Notification of Managed Care Program Services, within two business days of notification.

-3633.6 Denial/Termination Due to Failure to Pay Room and Board/Copay/Qualified Income Trust
+3633.6 Denial or Termination Due to Failure to Pay Room and Board/Copay/Qualified Income Trust

-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

-If the member refuses to pay a required copayment, room and board (R&B) payment or Qualified Income Trust (QIT) payment, the STAR+PLUS Home and Community Based Services (HCBS) program must be denied.
-After notification by the managed care organization, Program Support Unit (PSU) staff must send Form H2065-D, Notification of Managed Care Program Services, within two business days of notification and must provide a 10-day adverse action period.
+If the member refuses to pay a required copayment, room and board (R&B) payment or qualified income trust (QIT) payment, the STAR+PLUS Home and Community Based Services (HCBS) program must be denied.
+After notification by the managed care organization (MCO), Program Support Unit (PSU) staff must send Form H2065-D, Notification of Managed Care Program Services, within two business days of notification and must provide a 10-day adverse action period.

-3633.7 Denial/Termination Due to Other Reasons
+3633.7 Denial or Termination Due to Other Reasons

-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

-Use this denial/termination citation if initiating denial for a reason not covered above.
-After notification by the managed care organization, Program Support Unit staff must send Form H2065-D, Notification of Managed Care Program Services, within two business days of notification.
+Use this denial or termination citation if initiating denial for a reason not covered above.
+After notification by the managed care organization (MCO), Program Support Unit (PSU) staff must send Form H2065-D, Notification of Managed Care Program Services, within two business days of notification.

 3640 Disenrollment Request Policy